A sponsored post

 - lease of a cell phone, computer, laptop, tablet, fax machine, etc. that reasonably relate to earning commission income

-If you had to pay out-of-pocket for consumable office supplies, such as sticky notes, notebooks, printer paper/ink, envelopes, file folders, pens, highlighters, paper clips, postage stamps, etc., you may be able to claim them as well.
+If you had to pay out-of-pocket for consumable office supplies, such as sticky notes, notebooks, printer paper/ink, envelopes, file folders, pens, highlighters, paper clips, postage stamps, you may be able to claim them as well.
 You’ll find a complete list of eligible supplies for salaried and/or commissioned employees on the CRA’s website.

-Finally, if you had to pay for use of a mobile phone for work, you can deduct the basic service plan (minutes/data) if the cost is reasonable and you can show the minutes/data used for employment vs. personal use.
+Finally, if you had to pay for a mobile phone for work, you can deduct the basic service plan (minutes/data) if the cost is reasonable and you can show the minutes/data used for employment vs. personal use.

 How to Claim the Deduction